-Located at the center of the Indochina Peninsula in South East Asia, between the Andaman Sea and the South China Sea, Thailand is definitely one of the most exotic, exciting, beautiful and affordable countries to visit if you are planning an adventure trip to the Orient.
+Located at the center of the Indochina Peninsula in South East Asia, between the Andaman Sea and the South China Sea, Thailand is definitely one of the most exciting, beautiful and affordable countries to visit if you are planning an adventure trip abroad.

-Unique and refreshing soups, vegetable stir-fries, and different kinds of curries served with rice or noodles make Thai cuisine one of the most popular food alternatives in Asia and many other countries in the world, such as the United States.
+Unique and refreshing soups, vegetable stir-fries, and different kinds of curries served with rice or noodles make Thai cuisine one of the most popular food alternatives in Asia and many other countries in the world, such as the United States, where Thai food has become very popular.

+Tofu Thai Curry is super flavorful, exotic, and very easy to prepare!
 Herbs, aromatic leaves, and coconut milk make this recipe one of GSU’s Asian Appetite’s favorites!
-So, if you want to get a taste of Thailand, give this wonderful recipe a try.
+So, if you want to get a taste of Thailand, give this recipe a try.

 Note: In the Thai culture, food is made to be shared, so to make it more authentic, make sure you enjoy this amazing traditional Thai meal with you family or your most special guests!